darktable-org/dtdocs/content/preferences-settings/import.md

 : The sub directory part of the naming pattern (default `$(YEAR)$(MONTH)$(DAY)_$(JOBCODE)`).

 keep original filename
-: keep original filename instead of using the pattern below when importing from a camera or card (default off).
+: Check this box to keep original the filename instead of using the pattern below when importing from a camera or card (default off).

 file naming pattern
 : The file name part of the naming pattern (default `$(YEAR)$(MONTH)$(DAY)_$(SEQUENCE).$(FILE_EXTENSION`).